enku/gentoo-build-publisher/docs/artifact-spec.md

 * `etc-portage` is the copy of the `/etc/portage` directory used by the container to build the artifact.
-* `repos` The repos directory contains the contents of `PORTDIR` for the given buile.
+* `repos` The repos directory contains the contents of `PORTDIR` for the given build.
 The default location is `/var/db/repos`.
 In a default configuration there will be a `gentoo` subdirectory containing a copy of the official Gentoo ebuild repo.
 There may be additional subdirectories if overlays are used.